To go to previous: http://thatblessedhope.ucoz.com/index/0-44

 years with a great army and with much riches."
 (Verse 13.)

 Antiochus had for his ally Philip, King of Macedon.
-Also in Egypt
+Also in |

-of the South: also the robbers of thy people shall exalt themselves to
+"And in those times there shall many stand up against the King of the South: also the robbers of thy people shall exalt themselves to establish the vision; but they shall fall."
+(Verse 14.) |

 All this was fulfilled in the severe struggles, which followed.